gmp007/2D-van-der-Waals-Intercalation-Pipeline/Material-Design-Pipeline/README.md

-## Instructions on How to generate structures and other VASP input files of organic molecules, MX2 bilayers, and intercalated hybrids (MX2/organic):
+## Instructions to use the Material-Design-Pipeline:
+How to generate structures and other VASP input files of organic molecules, MX2 bilayers, and intercalated hybrids (MX2/organic).
 Follow these steps to generate structures using the provided workflow files:

 (If you are here for the pre-generated structures of the systems that were used in the active learning workflow, go inside "Structures-VASP-format".)